 Adjustable-Rate Mortgage (ARM)

-A term for any mortgage in which the interest rate and, generally, the payments change over the life of the loan.
-The interest rate is adjusted to match the rise or fall of a preselected interest rate index (the LIBOR index or the Treasury index, for example).
-A borrower's regular payments will increase or decrease accordingly.
-Different types of adjustable-rate mortgages (ARMs) have different frequencies for these adjustments.
-Also known as a variable-rate loan.
+An adjustable-rate mortgage, or ARM, is a type of mortgage where the interest rate and payments can change over the life of the loan.
+The interest rate is adjusted based on a chosen interest rate index (like the LIBOR or Treasury index).
+As the index rate changes, the borrower’s regular payments will increase or decrease accordingly.
+Different ARMs have different schedules for these adjustments.
+It's also known as a variable-rate loan.

 Adjustment Date

-The actual date that the interest rate is changed for an adjustable-rate mortgage (ARM).
+The adjustment date is the specific date when the interest rate changes for an adjustable-rate mortgage (ARM).

 Agreement Of Sale

-A written signed agreement between the seller and the purchaser in which the purchaser agrees to buy certain real estate and the seller agrees to sell upon terms of the agreement.
-Also known as contract of purchase, purchase agreement, offer and acceptance, earnest money contract or sales agreement.
+An agreement of sale is a written, signed agreement between a seller and a buyer, where the buyer agrees to purchase certain real estate, and the seller agrees to sell it based on the terms of the agreement.
+This can also be called a contract of purchase, purchase agreement, offer and acceptance, earnest money contract, or sales agreement.

 Amenity